 Ever notice that we seem to have more than one self at play?
-We catch ourselves acting like spoiled children, but know inside that it’s not who we truly are.
-Here’s my best stab at describing the mystery.
+We catch ourselves acting spiteful, jealous, envious and petulant, but know inside that it’s not who we truly are.
+Here’s my best stab at describing what’s going on.

 We have multiple selves.
-There are various ways and systems of thought to slice and dice this, but for the sake of simplicity, let’s make it manageable and take it down to two.
+There are various ways and systems of thought to slice and dice this, (sub-personalities, parts, etc.) but for the sake of simplicity, let’s make it manageable and take it down to two.
 E. Graham Howe called them the “I” and the “me”.

 “Me” first.
 Which just about sums up the nature of this self.
 “Me” is our biological nervous system on steroids.
 Survival is the singular driver.
 Materialists are certain that this is our only self, in which case humanity has the mammoth task of creating decent humans out of this animal instinct for survival.
-I think they only got half the story.
+But they only have half the story.
 More on that later, when we get to “I”.

-Your “me”—the self you think you are most of the time—is a response to trauma.
+Your “me”?the self you think you are most of the time?is a response to trauma.
 At least, that’s true for 99% of us.
 I can imagine that there are a lucky remnant out there who didn’t have to contort themselves in the drama of conformance to survive.
-I’ve never meant one, but I can imagine they are out there.
+I’ve never meant one, but I can imagine you are out there.
+I thought I was one of the lucky ones, until the Mother (ayahuasca) revealed a different story.

 We adapt to these failures of love and outright attacks the best we can, each in our own way.
 The adaptation, which involves trying hard to be the kind of person that is not going to be killed by those charged with our protection, contorts us.
 Our biologically protective system goes on high alert.
 This early warning system turns on and never turns off.
 And this is your “me”.
 You can get by for a lifetime, be successful, raise a family and operate from this “me”.
 But you will be exhausted from having had to keep a lid on all your unacknowledged sorrow, grief, rage, and hatred.
-This is the shadow part of you, and practically constitutes another “self”—but it’s usually unconscious so I just include it as part of “me”.
+This is the shadow part of you, and practically constitutes another “self”?but because it’s unconscious (until it isn’t) I include it as part of “me”.

 Your “me” lives in a state of contraction.
 Our nervous system has been trained to say “no” to reality as it is, because reality as it is is unbearable and we need to keep it out – or else.
 That “no” lingers in our unconscious and in our guts, brain, heart and skin.
 Its job is to keep the threat of being penetrated by Reality at bay.
 This is true even if Reality takes the form of love from our partner.
 Love is actually the ultimate threat to the false peace we engineered (effectively our personality).
 Too much love coming at us threatens to open our heart, and the first thing waiting for on the other side of the bulwark of our defence system is grief.
 We still believe that we cannot risk feeling it, because it’s a memory of when we actually couldn’t risk feeling it, because it was too much to bear.
 It’s not actually too much, now, but we don’t know it until we are resourced to feel it.